clauskovacs/mysql-python-core/README.md

 Program to crawl TISS (TU Wien Informations-Systeme & Services) and extract data

 ## Running the Crawler
-Use the makefile to build and run the crawler.
+Use the makefile to run the crawler.